llou/django-plottings/README.md

 ## Good practices

-Remember to disable graphics displays with `matplotlib.use('Agg')` in the header of the graphics file.
+Remember to disable graphics displays with `matplotlib.use('Agg')` in the header of the plots file.

 ## Cache